 - A debugging session can last no longer than 4 hours, regardless of activity.

-Start a Debugging Session
+Set Up and Start a Debugging Session

 Manage your licenses properly and attend to your customers’ needs, and you can grow your business and affirm your reputation on AppExchange.
 The less time you spend fighting fires and tracking down bugs, the more time you have to add great new features and work in new directions.